HERCA activities on medical applications are under the responsibility of the WG on Medical Applications (WGMA).

 Orientations and topics of interest for the 2018-2021 period

 On 5 December 2013, the Council of the European Union adopted Council Directive 2013/59/Euratom laying down basic safety standards for protection against the dangers arising from exposure to ionising radiation.
 Member States had to transpose the new Basic Safety Standards Directive (BSS Directive) into their national legal systems by 6 February 2018 at the latest.

 Since the publication of this directive, the WGMA focused its work mainly on issues related to the directive transposition including development of a stakeholder/HERCA platform for discussion through the organization of several workshops and multi-stakeholders meetings, and the publication of position papers.

-Regarding the Directive implementation, the WGMA will assess the major changes which have occurred since the Directive transposition and the possible difficulties on selected topics:
+Regarding the Directive implementation, the WGMA will assess the major changes which have occured since the Directive transposition and the possible difficulties on selected topics: